DataBiosphere/tanagra/docs/CODEBASE_OVERVIEW.md

 **`underlay` Gradle sub-project `exception` package**

 Shared exception classes live here.
-Extend a `bio.terra.common.exception` class if possible, so that if they are thrown during service operation, they map to a sensible HTML error code.
+Extend a `bio.terra.common.exception` class if possible, so that if they are thrown during service operation, they map to a sensible HTTP error code.

 ### API query translator
 **`underlay` Gradle sub-project `query` package**